A Surprising Discovery at 46 Years Old

-Sadly, I don’t actually remember much about what led me to discover this thing called Aphantasia.
-It was possibly mentioned in a podcast which then led me to do some searching on the ‘Net and read a little more.
+Sadly, I don’t actually remember much about what led me to discover this thing called aphantasia.
+It was possibly mentioned in a podcast, leading me to search on the ‘Net and read a little more.

 “I do that!”

 It was probably nothing short of a revelation like most people who discover this aspect of themselves.

 It was earlier this year – I’ve just turned 46 years old.

 Forty-six years on this planet, and I’ve only just found out something so major about myself?

 As the saying goes, “Every day is a school day.”
 It certainly is.

 I learnt on that day; I even did the homework too!